Venezuela in ruins: the images left by the devastating earthquake

 Earthquake in Venezuela.
 Facebook Telemundo 51

-In Caracas, the neighborhoods of Los Palos Grandes and Altamira also experienced significant collapses.
-Among the buildings that collapsed are the 14-story Petunia residence and a Bancaribe branch in Altamira.
-More than 90 structures were affected in the state of Miranda alone.
+In Caracas, the neighborhoods of Los Palos Grandes and Altamira also experienced significant landslides.
+Among the collapsed buildings are the 14-story Petunia residence and a Bancaribe branch in Altamira.
+More than 90 structures were affected just in the state of Miranda.

-The official balance updated this Thursday totals 164 deceased and 971 injured, with at least 30 aftershocks recorded.
-Rodríguez declared a state of constitutional emergency, suspended classes, and ordered the cutoff of gas supply as a preventive measure.
-Maiquetía International Airport, the Caracas Metro, and the Valles del Tuy Railway remain closed due to structural damage.
+The official update this Thursday stands at 164 dead and 971 injured, with at least 30 aftershocks recorded.
+Rodríguez declared a constitutional state of emergency, suspended classes, and ordered a shutdown of the gas supply as a preventive measure.
+Maiquetía International Airport, the Caracas Metro, and the Tuy Valley Railway remain closed due to structural damage.

 Earthquake in Venezuela.
 Facebook

-The USGS issued a Red Alert —its highest level— and its impact estimation system calculated a 42% probability that the final number of fatalities could be between 10,000 and 100,000 people.
+The USGS issued a Red Alert —its highest level— and its impact estimation system calculated a 42% probability that the final death toll could range between 10,000 and 100,000 people.
 These are automatic probabilistic projections based on magnitude, depth, and population density, not actual counts.

 Earthquake in Venezuela.
 Facebook

-Journalist Patricia Janiot succinctly captured what many international observers expressed in response to the images: "Venezuela, these images leave all of us amazed at the magnitude of the earthquake.
-We cannot fight against nature, but in times of emergency, solidarity and support from the system are needed.
-I don't know how the dictatorship will respond.
-I hope they support the victims."
+Journalist Patricia Janiot summarized in a few words what many international observers expressed in response to the images: "Venezuela, these images leave us all astonished by the magnitude of the earthquake.
+We cannot fight against nature, but in times of emergency, solidarity and the support of the system are needed.
+I don’t know how the dictatorship will operate.
+I hope they support those affected."

 Earthquake in Venezuela.
 Facebook